 Population growth rate was modeled for each combination of scenarios over a period of 10, 20, and 50 years.
 We evaluated the transient dynamics of White Sturgeon in the SSJ because White Sturgeon populations rarely exhibit a stable age distribution (Gross et al. 2002).
 Although the matrix models are density independent, we used an estimated total population abundance (N) of 48,000 White Sturgeon as the initial number of individuals used for modeling (DuBois and Gingras 2011; Hildebrand et al. 2016).
 Total population abundance was multiplied by the proportion of individuals in each age-class to acquire starting values for population simulations.
-Age-1 and age-2 White Sturgeon were not recruited to CDFW sampling gear so a linear model was used to predict the number of fish in each of these age classes.
+Age-1 and age-2 White Sturgeon were not recruited to CDFW trammel nets, so a linear model was used to predict the number of fish in each of these age classes.
 The number of age-0 White Sturgeon was estimated by multiplying the number of mature White Sturgeon females spawning in a given year (i.e., 15%) in each age class by their age-specific fecundity.
 Each scenario combination was simulated 5,000 times and a geometric mean was estimated to represent the average population growth rate (λG; Caswell 2001; Morris and Doak 2002).
 When the population is at equilibrium, λG is equal to one, and growth and decline are represented by an increasing (> 1.0) or decreasing (< 1.0) value of lambda (Horst 1977).
 Approximate 95% confidence intervals were generated based on the 5,000 simulations (Morris and Doak 2002; Cox et al. 2013).

 The influence of vital rates on λG were assessed using sensitivity analyses.
-Sensitivity analyses are commonly used to quantify the influence of vital rates on population growth and prioritize management strategies (Caswell 2001; Morris and Doak 2002).
+Sensitivity analyses are commonly used to quantify the influence of vital rates on population growth and to prioritize management strategies (Caswell 2001; Morris and Doak 2002).
 Inaccuracies regarding estimates of mortality and spawning frequency may skew predictions of long-term viability and management decisions (Chapman 1989; Hamel et al. 2016).
 Therefore, we evaluated the sensitivity of λG to perturbations by varying estimates of M and spawning frequencies across a range of plausible values obtained from prior studies.
 For each value of mortality and spawning periodicity, we recalculated λG by constructing a new matrix with all other vital rates remaining unchanged over the 20-year projection period (Morris and Doak 2002).
-In addition, we conducted an elasticity analysis which represents the proportional contribution of a vital rate to λG.
+We also conducted an elasticity analysis which represents the proportional contribution of a vital rate to λG.
 Specifically, elasticity analyses predict how λG might vary with changes in the survival or fecundity of a specific age-class (Gross et al. 2002).
 Results from elasticity analyses are used to assist managers in determining which life stages might make the greatest contributions to λG and where additional research may be warranted (Gross et al. 2002; Morris and Doak 2002; Heppell 2007).

 Results